dogonthehorizon/labs/requisamko/README.md

 requisamko
 ==========

-It's what happens when you mash RequireJS, SammyJS, and KnockoutJS together.
+A sample application of using RequireJS, SammyJS, and KnockoutJS (2.x).

 ### License
 For license information follow [this](https://github.com/dogonthehorizon/requisamko/blob/master/README.md) link.